thedigitalchief/thedigitalchief/README.md

   <br>

 #  About Me

+  👨🏻‍💻 I am currently seeking internships that will not only provide me with oppurtunities to learn, but also opportunites to apply and leverage my skills in the areas of software development. <br>

-  🔭  The project I am currently working on is <a href="https://chefit.io" title="Chef'it"> Chef'it
+  🔭 I am currently working on <a href="https://landing.chefit.io" title="Chef'it"> Chef'it
  </a> – an online platform that connects home-chefs with diners looking for authentic, affordable homemade food.<br>

-  👨🏻‍💻 I am currently seeking internships that will not only provide me with oppurtunities to learn, but also opportunites to apply and leverage my skills in the areas of software development. <br>

    🤝 I am a highly driven undergradudate working relentlessly to develop things that will impact the world positively. <br>